Books

 Origins of Ancient Greek Style Books

 They also featured vellum style paper and the ancient Greek headband.
-Endpapers were added by me later as I made this design my own using wheat paste glue; made from plain white baking flour and water heated on the hob, and colour was obtained from natural ephemeral products like beetroot juice, chamomile tea, blackberries, squid ink as I wanted to use what the ancient Greeks would have used had they produced decorative endpapers for these early books, and stay true to the ‘natural’ as much as possible as when these books were made things were so much more organic.
-Later, I substituted these natural pigments for acrylic paints.
+Endpapers were added by me later as I made this design of the books my own, using wheat paste glue; made from plain white baking flour and water, and colour was obtained from natural ephemeral products like beetroot juice, chamomile tea, blackberries, squid ink as I wanted to use what the ancient Greeks would have used had they produced decorative endpapers for these early books, and stay true to the ‘natural’ as much as possible as when these books were made things were so much more organic.
+Later, I included the use of acrylic paints for longevity of the colours.
 As I branched off increasingly into my own designs then multi-positional books came into being.

 Multi Positional Display Books – Moving Books